rubensayshi/gw2spidy/README.md

 Copy `config/cnf/example-env` to `config/cnf/env` and edit it, it contains a line for each config file it should load from `config/cnf/<name>.json`
 Replace the first line (ruben-vm1) with something representive of your env and create a file with a matching name and .json (for ruben-vm1 that would be `config/cnf/ruben-vm1.json`)

-The config files in `config/cnf/env` will be loaded (in reverse order), overwriting the previous ones.
+The config files you specify `config/cnf/env` will be loaded (in reverse order), overwriting the previous ones.
 You should at least replace the values for *auth_email* and *auth_password*, for overloading other config values, check `config/cnf/default.json` for all options
 This way you can also set other database settings etc.